evaheemskerk/automatically_cut_z_stack/README.md

 ## Installation
 Before using the python algorithm, ensure you have the following libraries installed in your local environment: numpy, scipy, imageio, tifffile.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.
+If not; use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.

 ```bash
 pip install numpy scipy imageio tifffile